Weavers' Triangle: Canal warehouses

-At Manchester Road Wharf on the southern side of the canal, there is a group of three warehouses each of a different age and style.
+At Manchester Road Wharf on the northern side of the canal, there is a group of three warehouses each of a different age and style.
 On wharf I (SD8387 3228) there is an 1801 two-storey, stone warehouse of seven by three bays.
 It was built parallel to the canal allowing direct unloading from the barges using catshead cranes.
 On wharf II (SD 8385 3235) there is a single-storey, open-fronted stone warehouse.
 This was built in the 1890s.
 The roof is supported by four rows of full-height cast-iron columns.
 This type of warehouse remained a feature of dock architecture well into the 20th century.
 On wharf III at SD8383 3232 is a four-storey 1841 stone-built warehouse, that is parallel to the canal.
 The floors and the queen post truss roof are supported by cast-iron columns.
 On the road side there is a projecting three-storey loading bay.